 The Department of Art at Clark Atlanta University offers programs in advertising and fashion design, fashion merchandising and studio art.
 Freshman admission requirements include letters of recommendation, standardized test scores and a personal essay.

-Bachelor of Arts in Fashion Design/Merchandising (Concentration in Design)
+Bachelor of Arts in Fashion (Concentration in Fashion Design)

 The 4-year program in fashion design emphasizes the creative and technical aspects of the field and provides students with the training they need to create clothing for wholesale and retail markets.
 Both design and merchandising majors complete a core curriculum that includes topics in costume history, computer imaging, textiles and visual merchandising.
 Aspiring professionals also learn how to develop promotional plans and produce a fashion show.